What You Should Know About Solar Energy: Costs Are Going Down

-- This trend is unlikely to be disrupted in the future: natural gas prices are only likely to increase, and as they do electricity rates will rise; similarly, EPA restrictions on coal-fired electricity generation are also going to drive up prices.
+- This trend is unlikely to be disrupted in the future: natural gas prices are only likely to increase, and as they do electricity rates will rise.

-- Some areas of the country have witnessed sharper price increases than others: For example, electricity rates in Hawaii have more than doubled over the past 10 years, while they’ve hardly changed at all in Texas.
+- Some areas of the country have witnessed sharper price increases than others: For example, electricity rates in Oregon have increased by about 40 percent over the past 10 years, while they’ve hardly changed at all in Florida.

 - Electricity prices fluctuate annually, seasonally and monthly.
 Installing a solar energy system can help you insulate yourself against these fluctuations.